maxzerbini/dingo/README.md

 }
 ```
 ## Service Object Generation
-These object offer a set of methods used to construct and expose RESTful API.
+These objects offer a set of methods used to construct and expose RESTful API.
-This generator is under development.

 ## REST API Generation
 DinGo can generate the set of RESTful API endpoints needed to perform CRUD operations on entities.